8 Land-Use and Transportation Modeling IV: MEPLAN, TRANUS, TELUM, and PECAS

 Since all the predictions in these models (like housing location, transportation mode, and firm location) are discrete rather than continuous, random utility theory is an appropriate choice for modeling since this theory helps predict the probability of an occurrence given the input features.
 Figure 8.2 shows a schematic representation of TRANUS.
 In this figure, a dynamic interaction between land use and transportation has been devised for different periods, and a full package for activity allocation and transportation separately for each period.
 In the following section, we discuss the land use or activity allocation and transport models and their interaction.

-Flowchart of iterative process of TRANUS model, which starts from activity locations and predicts travel demand.
+Flowchart of iterative process of TRANUS model, from activity locations and travel demand.

 Figure 8.2 TRANUS Modeling Framework.
 From Analysis of Land Use Change: Theoretical and Modeling Analysis of Land Use Change: Theoretical and Modeling Approaches, by H. Briassoulis, 2000, Web book of Regional Science.
 In the public domain.